Jesus was born on April 6

 Many Mormons believe that they know the exact date Jesus was born - April 6th.
 This date mostly comes from James E. Talmage's book, "Jesus the Christ" and from an interpretation from Doctrine and Covenants 20:1.
 Other church leaders have referenced April 6 as being the date of Jesus' birth including Harold B. Lee, Spencer W. Kimball, and, most recently, Elder David A. Bednar.

 Actually, the LDS Church has never taken an official position on the issue of the year of Christ's birth.
 Bruce R. McConkie offers a varying opinion in his book "Mortal Messiah" when he wrote, "We do not believe it is possible with the present state of our knowledge-including that which is known both in and out of the Church-to state with finality when the natal day of the Lord Jesus actually occurred" (Vol. 1, p.
 349, n.
 2).

-Jeffrey R. Chadwick, an associate professor of church history and doctrine at BYU, published an article in an issue of BYU Studies that challenges that popularly accepted date.
+Jeffrey R. Chadwick, an associate professor of church history and doctrine at BYU, published an article in an issue of BYU Studies that challenges the popularly accepted April 6 date.
 Below is the text from an article that was published in the Mormon Times (Deseret News) on December 24, 2010.
-Read the article here.
+Read the entire article here.

 The real date of Jesus' birth

 Since the early 20th century, many Mormons have thought they knew the exact date of the first Christmas.
 Elder James E. Talmage, an apostle of The Church of Jesus Christ of Latter-day Saints, published a book in 1915 titled "Jesus the Christ," in which he wrote, "We believe that Jesus Christ was born in Bethlehem of Judea, April 6, B.C.
 1."